-The specifications in Figures No. 1, No. 2, No. 3 and No. 4 in Appendix A, apply to injection wells KS-1A, KS-3, KS-13, and KS-11, respectively.
-New injection wells will be drilled according to the construction plans in Attachment L of the original application and submitted to EPA for review and approval per II.B.1.
-Changes to the construction plans during construction are considered minor modifications provided that the permittee notifies and receives approval from EPA, and that the changes comply with the requirements of 40 CFR §§144 and 146 (40 CFR §144.41(f)).
+The specifications in Figures No. 1, No. 2, No. 3 and No. 4 in Appendix A, apply to injection wells KS-1A, KS-3, KS-4, and KS-11, respectively.
+New injection wells will be drilled according to the construction plans submitted in Attachment L of the application.
+Changes to the construction plans during construction are considered minor modifications provided that the permittee notifies and receives approval from EPA, and that the changes comply with the requirements of 40 CFR §144 and 146 (40 CFR §144.41(f)).
 Within sixty (60) days of completing the construction of a well, the well schematic will be provided to the EPA to be included in Appendix A. All existing and new wells shall be cased and cemented to prevent the movement of fluids behind the casing and the casing shall be maintained until the plugging and abandonment of the well.

-3. Tubing

-Injection tubing (hangdown liner) will be utilized within the longstring casing and will extend to the depths indicated on the well schematics.
-For existing wells, injection tubing extends to below 3,700 feet KB (from the elevation of the kelly bushing when the well was drilled).
-The casing/tubing annulus of all existing and proposed injection wells will be filled with nitrogen gas down to a depth of at least 1,975 (below ground surface or BGS).
+3. Tubing Injection tubing (hangdown liner) will be utilized within the longstring casing and will extend to the depths indicated on the well schematics.
+For existing wells, injection tubing extends to below 3,700 feet (KB).
+The casing/tubing annulus of all existing and proposed injection wells will be filled with nitrogen gas down to a depth of at least 2,000 feet (KB) or 1,975 (below ground surface or BGS).
+The depth of the fluid level in the annulus shall be measured using a sonic device.